eclipse-tractusx/portal-backend/src/framework/README.md

 All projects within the framework directory are built and provided as NuGet packages.

-Please do not add direct references to other projects to include the framework logic.
-Instead, always add the specific reference as a NuGet package to your project.
+Please do not add direct references to any framework project which is not in the framework directory

 ## Package Configuration